-Madhya Pradesh's capital city, Bhopal, is perhaps best known for the tragic poisoning that occurred there in 1984, when a pesticide manufacturing plant leaked a mixture of deadly gases.
+Madhya Pradesh's capital city, Bhopal, is perhaps best known for the tragic poisoning that occurred there in 1984 when a pesticide manufacturing plant leaked a mixture of deadly gases.
 The city has two main attractions -- mosques and museums.
 A particularly fascinating museum is the Tribal Museum, which showcases the tribes of the region and their lives.
-The Taj ul Masjid, Jama Masjid, and Moti Masjid are fine example of the city's rich Islamic heritage.
+The Taj ul Masjid, Jama Masjid, and Moti Masjid are fine examples of the city's rich Islamic heritage.
 There are also two large lakes, the Upper Lake and Lower Lake, inside the city limits.

 One of India's little-known UNESCO World Heritage Sites, the Bhimbetka rock shelters, is situated about an hour from Bhopal inside Ratapani Wildlife Sanctuary.
 There are more than ancient 700 rock shelters there, dating all the way back to the Paleolithic age.
 Many of them have paintings on the walls.

 Sanchi Stupa, northeast of Bhopal, is one of India's oldest Buddhist relics can be found at Sanchi, northeast of Bhopal.
 Most notable is the Great Stupa, built by Emperor Ashoka in 262 BC after he embraced Buddhism, as penance for the atrocities he inflicted on the state of Kalinga (in Odisha).
 You'll find a number of other stupas, temples, and monasteries there, along with an archeological museum.
 Sanchi can be visited on a day trip from Bhopal, but it's worth staying there its a convenient base for numerous other side trips.

 The Malwa region of Madhya Pradesh is situated in the southwest portion of the state), with Indore as the point of entry.
 Ujjain, Mandu and Omkareshwar popularly make up its "Golden Triangle".
 Ujjain is one of Hinduism's seven sacred cities, and one of the four locations of the Kumbh Mela.
 Most importantly, it's home to the Mahakaleshwar Temple, which has one of India’s 12 sacred Jyotirlingams

 The abandoned city of Mandu was once the lavish home of the Mughals, who indulged themselves by its many lakes and palaces.
-Mandu's crumbling buildings, encircled by a long 45 kilometer (28 mile) stretch of wall with 12 gateways, still hint of its grandiose past.
+Mandu's crumbling buildings, encircled by a long 45 kilometer (28 miles) stretch of wall with 12 gateways, still hint of its grandiose past.